metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_api_server_v1_manifest.md

 Optional:

 - `annotations` (Map of String) Annotations is a map of arbitrary non-identifying metadata.
-Each of thesekey/value pairs are added to the object's annotations provided the key does notalready exist in the object's annotations.
+Each of these key/value pairs are added to the object's annotations provided the key does not already exist in the object's annotations.
-- `labels` (Map of String) Labels is a map of string keys and values that may match replicaset andservice selectors.
-Each of these key/value pairs are added to theobject's labels provided the key does not already exist in the object's labels.
+- `labels` (Map of String) Labels is a map of string keys and values that may match replicaset and service selectors.
+Each of these key/value pairs are added to the object's labels provided the key does not already exist in the object's labels.

 <a id="nestedatt--spec--api_server_deployment--spec"></a>